sbtoonz/Trader_2.0/Thunderstore_Release/README.md

 * Fixed some annoying stack bug that was introduced in recent update
 * updated ServerSync to newest master
 * Knarr is now using the in game 'creature' shader which should give him a better feeling look in game

+### V0.2.4
+* Fix bug caught by Horem (interferes with Jewelcrafting and OdinsQOL)
+* Changed the way the PlayerBase effectArea was made so you cant interact with knarr from super far now